Pakistan will gather Muslim countries to help Afghanistan - ExBulletin

 Pakistan will gather Muslim countries to help Afghanistan

-ISLAMABAD (AP) Pakistan is rallying Muslim countries to help Afghanistan avoid an economic and humanitarian disaster, while also insulting the neighboring Taliban’s new rulers to tarnish their image abroad.
+ISLAMABAD – Pakistan is gathering Muslim countries to help Afghanistan avoid an economic and humanitarian disaster, while insulting the neighboring Taliban’s new rulers to tarnish their image abroad.

 Several foreign ministers from the 57-member Organization of Islamic Cooperation will meet in Islamabad on Sunday to explore ways to help Afghanistan as they navigate the difficult political realities of its Taliban-led government, the Pakistani top diplomat said on Friday. .